github/docs/content/rest/guides/scripting-with-the-rest-api-and-ruby.md

 **Warning**: Treat your authentication credentials like a password.

-To keep your credentials secure, you can store your credentials as a secret and run your script through GitHub Actions.
-For more information, see "[Encrypted Secrets](/actions/security-guides/encrypted-secrets)."
+To keep your credentials secure, you can store your credentials as a secret and run your script through  {% data variables.product.prodname_actions %}.
+For more information, see "[AUTOTITLE](/actions/security-guides/encrypted-secrets)."

-{% ifversion ghec or fpt %}You can also store your credentials as a GitHub Codespaces secret and run your script in GitHub Codespaces.
-For more information, see "[Managing Encrypted Secrets for Your Codespaces](/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces)."{% endif %}
+{% ifversion ghec or fpt %}You can also store your credentials as a {% data variables.product.prodname_codespaces %} secret and run your script in {% data variables.product.prodname_codespaces %}.
+For more information, see "[AUTOTITLE](/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces)."{% endif %}

 If {% ifversion ghec or fpt %}these options are not possible{% else %}this is not possible{% endif %}, consider using another CLI service to store your credentials securely.

 {% endwarning %}

-### Authenticating with a Personal Access Token (PAT)
+### Authenticating with a {% data variables.product.pat_generic %}

-If you want to use the GitHub REST API for personal use, you can create a Personal Access Token (PAT).
-For more information about creating a PAT, see "[Creating a Personal Access Token](/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)."
+If you want to use the {% data variables.product.company_short %} REST API for personal use, you can create a {% data variables.product.pat_generic_title_case %} (PAT).
+For more information about creating a PAT, see "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)."

 First, require the `octokit` library.
 Then, create an instance of `Octokit` by passing your PAT as the `access_token` option.
 In the following example, replace `YOUR-TOKEN` with your PAT.